 However, it doesn’t address my biggest concern, which is airline crews trying to dictate window shade settings.
 Personally I love sitting in a window seat for the view, but unfortunately some airline crews take it upon themselves to “lock” the dimmers at the darkest setting, to make the cabin as dark as possible.
 While some airlines have told crews to stop doing this, it still happens.

-Airbus A350s will be getting new dimmable windows as of 2022, as part of an overall update to the Airspace cabin design.
+Airbus A350s will be getting new dimmable windows soon, as part of an overall update to the Airspace cabin design.

 On the surface I’m not a fan of this development, at least based on how these window shades are currently implemented.
 However, with the latest generation window shades, it sounds like many of my concerns are addressed.
 Assuming the window shades can dim more quickly, and get darker than they currently get, then I’m a little less opposed to this development.